-The watermelon — what else is there to say?
+The watermelon -- what else is there to say?
 The perfect summer dessert requiring no effort on your part, just a good sharp knife and voila!
 There are over 50 different varieties of watermelon, most of which you have probably never partaken of or seen.
 With the resurgence of heirloom seed gardens, there are likely several watermelon plant varieties you would love to plant in the home garden.

 Types of Watermelon

-All varieties of watermelon share a distinct mouth-watering, thirst quenching, sugary flesh encased by a solid rind.
+All varieties of watermelon share a distinct, mouth-watering, thirst-quenching, sugary flesh encased by a solid rind.
 Some watermelon types have higher sugar content and are sweeter; and some varieties have different colored rind and flesh.
-Most of us are familiar with the oblong, dark green watermelon with vibrant ruby red pulp, but melons may also be light pink, yellow and even orange.
-Size can vary amont watermelons from small 5 pounders to a monstrous 200 pounds (91 kg.).
+Most of us are familiar with the oblong, dark green watermelon with vibrant, ruby red pulp, but melons may also be light pink, yellow, and even orange.
+Size can vary among watermelons from small 5 pounders (2 kg.) to a monstrous 200 pounds (91 kg.).
 There are four basic types of watermelon: seedless, picnic, icebox, and yellow/orange fleshed.

-Seedless watermelons were created in the 1990's for those of you who don't think spitting melon seed is fun.
-Successive breeding has at last created a melon that is just as sweet as seeded varietals; however, it has not greatly improved low seed germination.
+Seedless watermelons were created in the 1990's for those of you who don't think spitting melon seeds is fun.
+Successive breeding has at last created a melon that is just as sweet as seeded varietals, however, it has not greatly improved low seed germination.
 Growing seedless types is a bit more complex than simply planting a seed and letting it sprout.
 The seed must be kept at a constant 90 degrees F. (32 C.) until emergence.
 Seedless melons include:

 Icebox Watermelon Types